mjordan/islandora_workbench_docs/docs/installation.md

 After you pull in the latest changes using `git`, it's a good idea to rerun the setup tools in case new Python libraries have been added since you last ran the setup tools (same command as above):

 `sudo python3 setup.py install`

+## Using Drupal 9.1 or earlier

+When ingesting media in Drupal versions 8.x - 9.1, Islandora Workbench has two significant limitations/bugs that you should be aware of:

+* Approximately 10% of media creation attempts will likely fail.
+Workbench will log these failures.
+Additional information is available in this [issue](https://github.com/Islandora/documentation/issues/1481).
+* A file with a filename that already exists in Islandora will overwrite the existing file, as reported in this [issue](https://github.com/Islandora/documentation/issues/1790).

+To avoid these issues, you need to be running Drupal version 9.2 or higher.